 Another creative suggestion for discussion forums is setting them up as debates.
 Each question could pose some information with a description of two opposing opinions on the subject.
 Each advisor could then be asked to take one of the sides and post a comment on why they have decided to stand behind that opinion.
 Additionally, concept questions asking about blue sky concepts such as leadership, innovation, and market predictions could allow advisors to list out words that come to mind which can then be used to immediately populate a collective online “word cloud”.

-Care should be taken in ensuring that discussion forum questions are kept succinct and that multi tier components (ie. part a, b, c, etc.) are kept to a maximum of 3 sub-questions in order to reduce potential confusion and/or advisor fatigue.
+Care should be taken in ensuring that discussion questions are kept succinct and that multi-tier components (ie. part a, b, c, etc.) are kept to a maximum of 3 sub-questions in order to reduce potential confusion and/or advisor fatigue.
 All questions should provide enough clarity and context in order for advisors to be able to respond effectively and this could mean including something visual that they can refer to such as an abstract, poster, clinical trial graph, chart or descriptions from a publication.
-As per the questionnaire, discussion forum questions should be worded in such a way as to be open ended as opposed to closed, and be as consultative and non promotional as possible in its intent.
+As per the questionnaire, discussion questions should be worded in such a way as to be open ended as opposed to closed, and be as consultative and non promotional as possible in its intent.

 Sometimes asking less direct questions could help to deliver much more candid views on actual physician prescribing opinions or behaviors.
 This can be accomplished by asking how they think their colleagues would view a particular topic, as opposed to asking them what they would do directly as some may feel compelled to tweak their response in order to meet perceived expectations.
 Advisors also respond well if you ask them to take on the role of influencer or educator and to explain to you how they think they would explain specific topics to either their colleagues or other health care providers in different roles or specialties.
 You will often get a much more objective perspective from your advisors when you give them a sense of authority, giving them an opportunity to reveal the prevalent thoughts of the day without necessarily running the risk of exposing their own personal opinion about the matter.
 By having them focus on their observations of colleague’s behaviors and attitudes based on conversations, presentations and results they have seen with their peer’s patients, your advisors can paint a more accurate picture about current clinical practice.
 Sometimes we “don’t know what we don’t know” based on the Johari Window and by asking advisors directly about what they are doing, they can often tell you what they “think” they are doing and not what they are “actually” doing in practice.
 There is often a certain level of cognitive dissonance or lack of awareness on the potentially conflicting realities.

-If relevant, you can often ask your advisors to include useful online links or add attachments to their discussion forum responses, which their colleague’s can review online.
+If relevant, you can often ask your advisors to include useful online links or add attachments to their responses, which their colleague’s can review online.
 Advisors, or clients themselves, can see each other’s responses and can respond or ask clarifying questions.
-This can often be structured by hiring an advisor to act as a discussion forum “moderator” where they would be periodically prompted to log into the portal to review the advisor’s comments and reply to them.
+This can often be structured by hiring an advisor to act as a “moderator” where they would be periodically prompted to log into the portal to review the advisor’s comments and reply to them.
 The comment originator would receive an email notifying them that they had received a response or question, which would then prompt them to log back in, if they so wished, in order to respond.

 Annotation tools are ideal asynchronous online assignment tools if you are looking for granular commentary from your advisors on specific documents or requesting that they help to co-author certain documents.
 This tool can be used for clinical trial protocol development or amendments, IND submissions or reviews, regulatory submissions and reviews/ negotiations, product monograph reviews, PMPRB submissions and rebuttals, HTA submissions and rebuttals (ie. pCODR, CDR, NICE, etc.), pCPA submissions and rebuttals and private and public payer listing agreement negotiation documents.
 They can also be used for peer reviewed journal article development, on-label medical educational material creation for healthcare providers and patients, consensus documents, patient journeys and treatment algorithm development.